 But they do introduce quite a few nasty semi-permanent conditions in the 4e version of the Book of Vile Darkness.
 Which itself is actually a lot less darker and edgier than its 3e version and actually ends up a lot better for it.

 The Pathfinder Adventure Paths and campaign setting have also gotten noticeably Darker and Edgier.
-The half-orcs' origins as the product are made more explicit, ogres are reimagined as inbred monsters right out of Deliverance, and most monsters explicitly like to eat people.
+The half-orcs' origins as the product of rape are made more explicit, ogres are reimagined as inbred monsters right out of Deliverance, and most monsters explicitly like to eat people.
 Even the gnomes get in on the act.
 In Pathfinder, they are fey creatures who have been separated from their original world.
 If they do not constantly seek out new and ever more sensational experiences, their features begin to 'bleach', the banality of existence aging them to death.

 The New World of Darkness actually plays with this.
 True, the world is, in general, more miserable and suspicious, but there aren't any looming apocalypses or sense that things are getting worse beyond the perspectives of individual people, and the moral fabric has been lightened a bit (even the Card-Carrying Villain groups have explicit Evil Virtues and actual reasons for what they do-however arcane those reasons are).
 Thus, it's only the prerogative of the Storyteller that decides if it's a World Half Full or not.
 And you know Lost?
 "World Half Full" is one of the basic premises of the game.
 You know what happens to the Lost if they avoid behavior they know is dangerous like maxing out Wyrd and not decreasing it after you start being hit with Clarity rolls?
 Absolutely nothing.
 This is in contrast to the old game, where it was either death or going Dauntain.